clambro/black-hole-thesis/docs/description.md

 **Warning: This section has math in it.
 You do not need to understand the math to understand the concepts.**

-We said above that we are working with a massless scalar field.
-We will label our field $\phi(t, r)$, and $\phi$ obeys a seemingly simple wave equation called the massless Klein-Gordon equation:
+We said above that we are working with a massless scalar field, which we will label $\phi(t, r)$.
+This field obeys a seemingly simple wave equation called the massless Klein-Gordon equation:

 $$
 \nabla^\alpha\Delta_\alpha\phi = 0